 He claimed he had been possessed by an “Ugly Spirit” that had made him kill his wife, Joan.
 He later painted this Ugly Spirit with a shotgun full of paint, before attempting to exorcize it in a sweat lodge with Allen Ginsberg.

 Of course, this was (as Francis Wheen might say) mere “Mumbo Jumbo.”
 Fancy.
 The kind of narrative writers of pot-boilers concoct.
-Burroughs first influence was the dime store fiction he read as a child, in particular Jack Black’s autobiographical You Can’t Win.
-However, I’ve often jokingly considered that many of Burroughs “Cut Up” novels veer closer to Geoffrey Willans’ Nigel Molesworth books of the 1950s—a reading of Down With Skool, Whizz for Atoms or even Back in Jug Agane contains much of the episodic style, the pastiche, the rebellious boys, alien life forms, revolution and violence.
+Burroughs’ first influence was the dime store fiction he read as a child, in particular Jack Black’s autobiographical You Can’t Win, and we all can recognize the influence in his work of T. S. Eliot, John Dos Passos, and even Raymond Chandler.
+However, I’ve often jokingly considered (in a moment of whimsy) that many of Burroughs “Cut Up” novels veer closer to Geoffrey Willans’ Nigel Molesworth books of the 1950s—a reading of Down With Skool, Whizz for Atoms or even Back in Jug Agane contains much of the episodic style, the pastiche, the rebellious boys, alien life forms, revolution and violence.
 Though, admittedly, Molesworth is far funnier.

 But back to “Cut Ups.”